Money talks on attraction and retention but employees not sold on pay programs: WTW

 He recommends employers make efforts to understand employee perceptions of pay and to address any concerns, while also improving data and analytical capabilities to identify how to best draw value from pay spend.

-In addition, Helier says employers need to clarify “the purpose of different pay programs in the context of broader total rewards” and communicate a “point of view on, and plan for, improving pay transparency.”
+In addition, Hellier says employers need to clarify “the purpose of different pay programs in the context of broader total rewards” and communicate a “point of view on, and plan for, improving pay transparency.”

 Sign up to the UNLEASH Newsletter